Lana Lang: Modern Age

 Lana's relationship with Clark is again altered in 2003's Superman: Birthright limited series by Mark Waid, which again revises Superman's origins.
-This storyline, which takes some inspiration from the TV show Smallville (such as the appearance of Ma and Pa Kent), also shows Clark and Lana to have had a mutual romantic relationship during their youth.
+This storyline, which takes some inspiration from the TV show Smallville (such as the appearance of Jonathan and Martha Kent), also shows Clark and Lana to have had a mutual romantic relationship during their youth.
 At the start of the storyline, Lana has already left Smallville prior to Clark's return from his world journey.
 Upon his arrival home, Clark is told that Lana left some time prior and no one has heard from her since.
 Following this storyline, there is never again any mention of her history regarding Clark or Superman.

-Lana's "Birthright" history has been yet again re-made following the events of the Infinite Crisis, which has revived Clark's pre-Crisis Superboy alter-ego.
+Lana's "Birthright" history has been yet again re-made following the events of Infinite Crisis, which returned Clark's pre-Crisis Superboy alter-ego to continuity.
 In this new history, Lana's two obnoxious brothers, whom she lacked in previous versions, often interrupted her romantic relationship with Clark.
 The full extent of her history and her connection to Superboy/Clark has not been fully disclosed.
 Again, her previous history has not been mentioned since this revision.

 Years later, the post-Crisis Lana eventually married Pete Ross.
 The two settled into a quiet life in Smallville, where they had a son they named after their mutual friend, Clark.
 They picked this name for their son after Lana asked Clark to save his life when a car accident caused him to be born eight weeks premature.
 Although the attack of the Brainiac-controlled Doomsday interrupted Clark's efforts to take the baby to receive care, Brainiac's subsequent attempts to use the baby's DNA to create a new body for himself brought the baby to full term.
 Pete began a career in politics that got him elected to the Senate.
 In 2000, Senator Ross became Lex Luthor's vice presidential running mate in Luthor's bid to become President, and after the two won, Lana moved to Washington, D.C.
 Eventually, Luthor was forced from his office, and Pete Ross became President (and Lana the First Lady).
 As she and Pete began to drift apart, Lana began to subtly attempt to regain Clark's affections, much to the anger of his (now) wife Lois Lane.
 Pete and Lana briefly reunited after Superman saved them from a murder attempt by the villainous Ruin.